jckleiner/notion-backup/README.md

    the [necessary environment variables](#set-credentials).
 3. You can adjust when the action will be triggered by editing your `notion-backup/.github/workflows/docker.yml` workflow file.

+That's it.
+GitHub Actions will now run your workflow regularly at your defined time interval.

 ## Troubleshoot